selvam920/trina_grid/doc/features/cell-editing.md

 #### Select/Dropdown Columns

-For select columns, you may need to use both `renderer` and `editCellRenderer` to fully customize the behavior:
+For select columns, you need to use the `handleSelected` callback to notify the grid of value changes:

 ```dart
 TrinaColumn(